rabbitmq/rabbitmq-website/site/release-notes/README-3.2.3.txt

 bug fixes
 25945 ensure federated queues correctly stop federating messages when channels
-      close or crash without cancellation from consumers (since 3.2.0) 25956 prevent federation of the queues used internally by federated exchanges (since 3.2.0)
+      close or crash without cancellation from consumers (since 3.2.0) 25971 prevent crash of federated mirrored queues on deletion (since 3.2.0) 25956 prevent federation of the queues used internally by federated exchanges (since 3.2.0)
 25949 prevent unnecessary CPU use when ACKs are not in use (since 2.6.0)